-Amahle is an African elephant currently held at the Fresno Chaffee Zoo in Fresno, CA. She was born in the wild 13 years ago and was imported to the US in 2016.
-Amahle is confined with 2 other elephants, who all suffer from their facility’s lack of sufficient space and from being unable to engage in their natural behaviors.
-She is pregnant and due to give birth in 2024.
+Mabu is an African elephant currently held at the Fresno Chaffee Zoo in Fresno, CA. He was born in South Africa in 1990, before his transfer to Eswatini and, finally, the US in 2003.
+He was transferred to Fresno in 2022 for use in a captive breeding program.
+Mabu is now confined with 2 other elephants, who all suffer from their facility’s lack of sufficient space and from being unable to engage in their natural behaviors.

 Take action today

 A future where no elephant has to endure the traumas of being torn from their families and natural habitats, bred against their will, and shipped from zoo to zoo is possible, and we need your help to make it a reality.

 Do you have a tip for us?
 The Free to be Elephants project relies on our supporters to keep us up-to-date with the latest news, updates and photos about elephants in their local facilities.
 Use this form to submit your info and help us expose the reality of elephant captivity across America.